Haida people: Language

 The Haida language is considered to be an isolate.
 In the late 19th and early 20th centuries, Haida was de facto banned with the introduction of residential schools and the enforcement of the use of English language.
 Haida language revitalization projects began in the 1970s and continue to this day.
-It is estimated that there are only 3 or 4 dozen Haida-speaking people with almost all of them being the age of 70 or older.
+It is estimated that there are only three or four dozen Haida-speaking people with almost all of them being the age of 70 or older.

 Haida wait for their Heiltsuk hosts to welcome them to sing and dance at a peace potlatch in Waglisla.

 Potlatch

-Haida host potlatches which were intricate economic and social-political processes that include acquisition of incorporeal wealth like names and the circulation of property in the form of gifts.
-They are often held when a citizen wishes to commemorate an event of importance.
-For example, deaths of a loved one, marriages, and other civil proceedings.
+Haida host potlatches, which are intricate economic and social-political processes that include acquisition of incorporeal wealth like names and the circulation of property in the form of gifts.
+They are often held when a citizen wishes to commemorate an event of importance; for example, deaths of a loved one, marriages, and other civil proceedings.
 The more important potlatches take years to prepare and can continue for days.